 3. Add 1/2″ seam allowance around the piece on the outside edges.
 Mark pieces front and back accordingly.
 Include one notch somewhere along the back crotch seam so you know which is the front and which is the back.

 4. Lay out your pattern pieces on the t-shirt.
-I liked the colored graphics so I tried to place the pattern over as much of it as possible.
+I liked the colored graphics of this particular t-shirt so I tried to place the pattern over as much of it as possible.

 5. Cut out your pattern pieces.
 Don’t worry, if it doesn’t turn out you can throw it away.
 Practice makes perfect.
 You were going to throw away the tee anyway remember?

 These garments are very easy to sew.
-You can use wide 1 5/8″ elastic at the waist purchased from the fabric store, or better yet cut off a piece from an old pair of boxers and re-use it.
+You can use either wide 1 5/8″ elastic at the waist purchased from the fabric store or better yet cut off a piece from an old pair of boxers and re-use it.

 1. Sew together the center front crotch seam with a narrow zig-zag stitch 1.5-2.0mm.
-You can serge the seam instead if you have a serger.
+You could also serge the seam instead with a serger.
 For men’s boxers, add an extra piece of fabric 4″ wide (folded in half lengthwise to a width of 2″ the length of the placket) to make the placket opening.
 Stitch placket to crotch seam to desired opening length, fold placket to back side of opening, then top stitch in place on the front side.
-Add a front button or snap closure if desired.
-Confused?
-Look at a pair of your own boxers for reference.
+(Confused?
+Look at a pair of your own boxers for reference.)

-2. Sew together the center back crotch seam with the same method.
+2. Sew together the center back crotch seam using the same method.

 3. Sew together the front and back at the side seams.
-Stitch remaining crotch seam together.
+Stitch the remaining crotch seam together.

-4. To finish leg opening, either hem as desired or add lace.
+4. To finish the leg opening, either hem as desired or add lace.
 Stitch 2″ lace hem tape to the bottom of the leg openings by overlapping the lace and fabric by 1/4″.
 Zig-zag along the edge of the lace to attach.
-Fold over lace edge and enclose raw edges, then zig zag the opening closed to finish the leg.
-Repeat on other leg.
+Fold over lace edge and enclose raw edges, then zig-zag the opening closed to finish the leg.
+Repeat on the other leg.

-5. To finish waistline, measure elastic to fit waist comfortably (it needs to be snug and stretched a bit so it’s not too loose).
+5. To finish the waistline, measure elastic to fit waist comfortably (it needs to be snug and stretched a bit so it’s not too loose).
 Divide and fold elastic into four equal parts and mark with pins.
-Beginning at the center back seam, pin elastic in place to waist matching a pin to center back, side seam, center front seam and opposite side seam.
-Stretch elastic slightly to fit while sewing with zig-zag stitching, attaching elastic on to waist overlapping elastic and fabric by at least 1/4″.
-Fold under raw edge of elastic at center back seam and secure with zig zag stitches.
+Beginning at the center back seam, pin elastic in place to waist matching a pin to center back, side seam, center front seam and also the opposite side seam.
+Stretch elastic slightly to fit while sewing with zig-zag stitching.
+Attach the elastic to waist while overlapping elastic and fabric by at least 1/4″.
+Fold under raw edge of elastic at center back seam and secure with zig-zag stitches.